FraNat19/university-projects-portfolio/README.md

   [→ Go to folder](sql-hospital/)

 ## 📚 Additional Work
+- Built a composite index using the AMPI method designed to evaluate the competitiveness of Serie A teams over the last decade.
+It aggregates four sub-indices (historical, defensive, offensive, and market) [→ Go to folder](composite-index-serie-a/)
 - Analysis of Intertemporal Discount Rates using Bank of Italy SHIW Data. [→ Go to folder](empirical-economics-SHIW-data/)
 - Adaptive Web Sampling for real population studies. [→ Go to folder](adaptive-web-sampling/)
 - Crime Index model for 2,000+ U.S. cities using factor and cluster analysis. [→ Go to folder](advanced-data-analysis/)